Poverty: Health

 Infectious diseases continue to blight the lives of the poor across the world.
 36.8 million people are living with HIV/AIDS, with 954,492 deaths in 2017.

 Poor people often are more prone to severe diseases due to the lack of health care, and due to living in non-optimal conditions.
 Among the poor, girls tend to suffer even more due to gender discrimination.
 Economic stability is paramount in a poor household; otherwise they go in an endless loop of negative income trying to treat diseases.
 Often when a person in a poor household falls ill it is up to the family members to take care of them due to limited access to health care and lack of health insurance.
 The household members often have to give up their income or stop seeking further education to tend to the sick member.
 There is a greater opportunity cost imposed on the poor to tend to someone compared to someone with better financial stability.

-Substance abuse means that the poor typically spend about 2% of their income educating their children but larger percentages of alcohol and tobacco (for example, 6% in Indonesia and 8% in Mexico).
+Increased access to healthcare and improved health outcomes help prevent individuals from falling into poverty due to medical expenses.

 Hunger

+It is estimated that 1.02 billion people go to bed hungry every night.
+According to the Global Hunger Index, Sub-Saharan Africa had the highest child malnutrition rate of the world's regions over the 2001–2006 period.

-Rises in the costs of living make poor people less able to afford items.
-Poor people spend a greater portion of their budgets on food than wealthy people.
-As a result, poor households and those near the poverty threshold can be particularly vulnerable to increases in food prices.
-For example, in late 2007 increases in the price of grains led to food riots in some countries.
-The World Bank warned that 100 million people were at risk of sinking deeper into poverty.
+Poor people spend a greater portion of their budgets on food than wealthy people and, as a result, they can be particularly vulnerable to increases in food prices.
+For example, in late 2007, increases in the price of grains led to food riots in some countries.
 Threats to the supply of food may also be caused by drought and the water crisis.
 Intensive farming often leads to a vicious cycle of exhaustion of soil fertility and decline of agricultural yields.
 Approximately 40% of the world's agricultural land is seriously degraded.
-In Africa, if current trends of soil degradation continue, the continent might be able to feed just 25% of its population by 2025, according to United Nations University's Ghana-based Institute for Natural Resources in Africa.
-Every year nearly 11 million children living in poverty die before their fifth birthday.
-1.02 billion people go to bed hungry every night.
-According to the Global Hunger Index, Sub-Saharan Africa had the highest child malnutrition rate of the world's regions over the 2001–2006 period.
+Goal 2 of the Sustainable Development Goals is the elimination of hunger and undernutrition by 2030.